-Location: Oswego, NY- Laker Soccer Field
+Location: Oswego, NY- South Athletic Field

-Location: Oswego, NY- Laker Soccer Field
+Location: Oswego, NY- South Athletic Field

 In the context of this site, "user privileges" are defined as the level of access granted to the operator of a campus-owned computer.
 Numerous aspects of computing are affected by the level of privilege; for example: installing or upgrading software, installing new devices, or modifying system settings.
 Currently, there are a considerable number of campus-owned computers configured with administrative privileges rendering them vulnerable to damage by malicious software.

-What is "best user privilege"?
+What is "least user privilege"?

 I'm used to having full administrator control of my computer.
 Why this change?